star-whale/starwhale/docs/docs/reference/cli/dataset.md

 swcli dataset render-fuse [OPTIONS] TARGET
 ```

-- This command render a `input.json` with fuse storage backend, which will be used as the `swcli model ppl --input-json` option for debug.
+- This command renders an `input.json` with fuse storage backend, which can be used as the `swcli model ppl --input-json` option for debugging.
-- `TARGET` argument is required, `Dataset URI` or dataset workdir path is ok for `TARGET` argument.
+- The `TARGET` argument is required. `Dataset URI` or dataset working dir is ok for the `TARGET` argument.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|